-ultimately related, a match may be less rare than with no ancestors in common.
+The DNA match number can be adjusted for co-ancestry.
+Since all people are ultimately related through a common ancestor, a genotype match may appear rarer when ancestors are not considered.
 The match statistic can be adjusted to account for the fact that a rare allele, once observed, has become less rare.
-The coancestry coefficient (or "theta") that measures population relatedness is typically small (theta less than 1%), and so the conservatively adjusted match statistic is usually within a factor of ten of the unadjusted value.
+The co-ancestry coefficient (or "theta") that measures population relatedness is typically small (theta less than 1%), and so the conservatively adjusted match statistic is usually within a factor of ten of the unadjusted value.